libkoi/4242421045/peering.md

   - Your DN42 IPv4 address
   - Your Dn42 IPv6 link-local address
   - If Multiprotocol BGP is required; default is Enabled
+  - If Extended next hop is required; default is Enabled
   - Your wireguard public key
   - The node ID you are trying to connect
   - Any additional information, special configuration, etc.